ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

    <td><img src="/Logo/user_bob.jpg" width=20%>
      <a href="https://github.com/ChrisEssery/group-project/blob/dev/Portfolio/UX_Design.md#identification-of-users-and-stakeholders">
        <br>Bob (User)</a></td>
    <td>As data sent from the web to create new profile did not add default values for other required data (e.g. remaining_sec), the system will crash if a request for this faulty data was fetched and attempted to be sent.</td>
+   <td>As data sent from the web to create new profile did not add default values for other required data (e.g. remaining_sec), the system will crash if a request for this faulty data was fetched and attempted to be sent.</td>
    <td>I think a multiplayer game is a great idea.
 I also think that having a video feed would work really well, and help me reconnect with family members I haven't see for quite some time.
 I think this idea is great.
 I look forward to seeing the paper prototype. </td>
 </tr>